Social Work Licensure Requirements in Maine

 A prospective LMSW should enroll in a CSWE-accredited graduate program in social work or social welfare.
 After graduation, one can apply to the Maine Board to take the master level examination through the ASWB.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 The application package must include three references.
-After one receives their LMSW, she is free to independently practice non clinical social work.
+After one receives their LMSW, the candidate is free to independently practice non clinical social work.
 This can include providing consultation for individuals with LSW or LSW conditional licenses.

-If a prospective social worker is interested in independent clinical practice, she should enroll in a master’s or doctoral program that has a clinical focus.
-(If her social work program does not emphasize clinical work, she will still be eligible for licensure, but the process will be longer.)
+If a prospective social worker is interested in independent clinical practice, the candidate should enroll in a master’s or doctoral program that has a clinical focus.
+(If the social work program does not emphasize clinical work, the candidate will still be eligible for licensure, but the process will be longer.)